janpipek/boadata/README.md

 The goal is to create a simple tool for scientists / data miners to browse and plot various data sources in one simple environment.

-It's a library, as well as a set of tools.
+It's a set of tools, as well as a library.

 Installation
 ------------